NeonVertice/SASI-CaTS/README.md

     * Behavior: Generate AI images by writing prompts and selecting models.
     * Configuration: Edit the COMFYUI_IP variable to connect to a remote ComfyUI instance (e.g., "192.168.1.50:8188").

+--- PLANNED FEATURE(S) ---

+1. API Handler and indexing system for TMDB metadata for a Plex/Jellyfin facsimile when browsing media in SASI-CaTS.